Which positions should be concerned about restaurant finances? What's the current state of restaurant industry finances?

 Alcohol Sales are Down

-When you consider the recent favor off-premise sales have been receiving, the decline of alcohol sales makes sense: alcohol sales usually happen inside the walls of a restaurant.
+When you consider the recent favor off-premise sales have been receiving, the decline in alcohol sales makes sense: alcohol sales usually happen inside the walls of a restaurant.
 Therefore, since the beginning of the decline in in-person dining, alcohol sales have also been going down.

 About BBI’s Financial Intelligence Tool